PalliNet/JID-2358-PalliNet/README.md

 ### Known Issues:
 * Pixel overflow on patient prescription detailed view
 * Errors while loading patient list view due to lack of null handling
+* Calendar UI has a two weeks button that will crash the app